alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 #### DBT Configuration
 - Materialized: incremental (to process only "new" and valid data since last run, determined by load_at column and validation_errors column)
-- Incremental strategy: merge (for de-duplication)
+- Incremental strategy: db default

 #### Tables
 - **cleansed_events**